sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 04-01-2018

+- http://pepegar.com/hammock/ Hammock is like sttp, a generic http client with different backends.
+And is also functional oriented (Free, IO) <3

 # 03-01-2018

 - https://www.youtube.com/watch?v=WscozkoXLHM Very good talk about exactly once kafka semantics